bartfeenstra/betty/documentation/usage/cli.rst

       new                      Create a new project.
       new-translation          Create a new translation
       serve                    Serve a generated site.
-      serve-nginx-docker       Serve a generated site with nginx in a Docker... update-translations      Update all existing translations
+      update-translations      Update all existing translations
       dev-new-translation      Create a new translation for Betty itself dev-update-translations  Update all existing translations for Betty itself